 The first thing I have to say about this activity it that it’s sticky, messy and doesn’t always work, but when it does it’s pretty amazing.
 Our rock candy recipe has been perfected from many, many attempts to get it to work, so hopefully we’ve done most of the hard work for you.

-It has taken many attempts to get these crystals to grow.
-The first time we tried nothing grew at all as the solution was not concentrated enough, the second time we made it too concentrated and the whole solution crystallised.
-The third time we grew this, and were quite impressed!
+The first time we tried nothing grew at all as the solution wasn’t concentrated enough, the second time we made it too concentrated and the whole solution crystallised.
+The third time it worked!!

 3 cups of caster sugar